wolfgang101/include-mastodon-feed/readme.txt

 * No screenshots

 == Changelog ==

+= 1.9.2 =
+* fix: style for embedded videos / GIFs
+* refactor: play gifv on mouseover

+= 1.9.1 =
+* refactor: show meaningful message if no statuses are available
+* fix: broken excludeConversationStarters logic

 = 1.9.0 =
 * added option to exclude conversation starters (posts that start with a user mention)